-We wake you up, with coca tea and then breakfast then hike for 45 minutes with up and down road and then 20 minutes and some view to snow-capped mountain the Veronica, located at 5900 masl/ 19,100 feet and afterwards we continue the hike for an hour uphill and enjoying some views like mountains and also some Inca site and then reach to the Ancasccocha lake and here is our lunch.
+We wake you up, with coca tea and then breakfast, then hike for 45 minutes with up and down the road, and then 20 minutes and some view to the snow-capped mountain the Veronica, located at 5900 masl/ 19,100 feet and afterwards we continue the hike for an hour uphill and enjoying some views like mountains and also some Inca site and then reach to the Ancasccocha lake and here is our lunch.

-After lunch, we continue the uphill for 2 hours and arrive at the pass called Huayanay with altitude 4,650 masl/15,290 feet so this point is the highest in our entire trek and in this segment we find an original stone-paved Inca trail with some great views, so now we continue 3 hours and a half downhill hiking and arriving at the Inca site called Inca Raccay and then camp named Muyu community, located at 3850 masl/12,628 feet.
+After lunch, we continue uphill for 2 hours and arrive at the pass called Huayanay with an altitude of 4,650 masl/15,290 ft, so this point is the highest in our entire trek and in this segment we find an original stone-paved Inca trail with some great views, so now we continue 3 hours and a half downhill hiking and arriving at the Inca site called Inca Raccay and then camp named Muyu community, located at 3850 masl/12,628 feet.

 Distance And Difficulty

 - Highest Elevation: 4,650 m/ 15,298

 - Distance to walk: 18 km/ 10 miles

 - Level of Difficulty: Challenging

 - Meals: Breakfast and lunch and then dinner

 - The distance and elevation:

 - Campsite elevation: 3850 masl/12,628 feet